Appreciate and honor nurses in your life.

 - Attribute Bracelets are individually hand-stamped sterling silver.
 Nightingale and Nurse typewriter key bracelets are limited in quantity and available only as long as current supply lasts.

-- Healing Light necklace comes in bronze and sterling silver.
+- Healing Light necklace comes in antique bronze and sterling silver.
 Each 39 mm bronze coin can be put in a bezel and worn.

 Coin Gifting Ceremony